-The Renaissance Choir will be performing Lauridsen’s Lux aeterna on 27 February 2016 in Petersfield.
+The Renaissance Choir will be performing Lauridsen’s Lux Aeterna on 13 July 2019 in Southsea.
 When the Renaissance Choir first performed it, it was virtually unknown in the UK.
-Visit concert page.
+Visit the concert page and the preview notes page.

 Each of the five connected movements in the cycle contains references to Light assembled from various sacred Latin texts.
 The piece opens and closes with the beginning and end of the Requiem Mass, with the central three movements drawn from the Te Deum, O Nata Lux and Veni, Sancte Spiritus.

 Lauridsen had pondered the creation of his Lux Aeterna for chorus and orchestra for an extended period before the work began to crystallize in 1995.
 In an uncanny parallel with both Brahms and Fauré, the composition of Lux Aeterna was given an added impetus and poignancy when Lauridsen’s mother died as he began to notate his initial ideas for the score.
 Written for the distinguished conductor Paul Salamunovich and the Los Angeles Master Chorale, Lux Aeterna enjoyed a highly successful premiere on 13 April 1997 and has subsequently been performed widely.